Forget the hype: London is a rubbish city!

 On this 2 mile ramble over the Isle of Dogs and under the river to Greenwich we’ll pass historic dumps and landfills and hear the stories of castaway communities.
 We’ll ponder the sounds and smells of the city’s waste, past and present, and marvel at its transformation.

-The walk is led by Rosie Oliver, founder of Dotmaker Tours.
+The walk is devised and led by Rosie Oliver, founder of Dotmaker Tours.
+Rosie has a background as an environmental lawyer, and now divides her time between leading Dotmaker Tours and producing spoken audio features.
 Listen to Rosie introduce A Rubbish Trip.

 What to expect

 A Rubbish Trip guided walk offers an alternative perspective on this part of London by linking together features of the landscape through the theme of rubbish.
 Tour goers will:

 - • find out about London’s rubbish – past, present and future – the characters involved in collecting it, and the many methods of transforming it.

 - • explore a seldom-visited part of London – the Isle of Dogs – taking in Millwall Dock, Mudchute Park & Farm, Island Gardens with its spectacular views of the Royal Naval College, and the Greenwich Foot Tunnel.